CLI & REST API Reference

 Server-Sent Events

-• progress — per-file encoding progress (percentage, fps, ETA)
+• progress — per-file encoding progress (percentage, speed, ETA)

 • state_change — job state transitions (queued, encoding, completed, failed)